-Michael Geary is a native of Mason City.
-He became an extra percussionist with the Quad City Symphony Orchestra (QCSO, Tri City at the time) as a college freshman and was appointed Timpanist three years later.
+Michael Geary is the Principal Timpani for the Des Moines Symphony.
+He is a native of Mason City and became an extra percussionist with the Quad City Symphony Orchestra (QCSO, Tri City at the time) as a college freshman and was appointed Timpanist three years later.
 The same year he became Resident Percussionist with the University of Iowa Center for New Music, beginning a l4-year association with that ensemble and ultimately developing a reputation as a skilled interpreter of challenging 20th-century repertoire.
 He has premiered numerous solo and collaborative works often working directly with composers and performing from coast to coast and Alaska at conferences and universities.
 While at the University of Iowa, Geary was a member instructor and composer for the Hawkeye Marching Band over the course of ten seasons.

 Geary is also a Percussionist with the Cedar Rapids Symphony as well as the Cedar Rapids Opera Theatre.
 He has performed often in Hancher Auditorium and other area venues.
 He champions Australian composers, whom include Carl Vine, presenting the premiere of the orchestrated version of his Percussion Concerto in Des Moines and the North American Premiere of the Percussion Symphony with colleagues from the QCSO.